Top questions everyone asks about Orthodontics

 The first step is to have an initial consultation with our Church Road dentist where our friendly team will talk you through the process.
 Then a series of computerised images, dental impressions, dental X-rays, and photographs of your current smile are taken.
 This information is then forwarded to the Invisalign laboratory.

 Once this information is received, the central laboratory will take a digital scan of your dental impressions to create an on-screen 3D animated model of your teeth, together with a suggested treatment plan.
 This is the sent back to our dentist in Cheadle Hulme who will evaluate it and request any necessary changes.
-At this point we like to show you the diagram so that we can have your input.
+At this point we like to show you the videos so that we can have your input.
 The good thing about viewing the image is that you get to see how your teeth will look once the procedure is completed.
 This is something you don't get with any other form of orthodontic treatment.

 The aligners need to be worn for a minimum of 22 hours per day for the best results and are designed to be removed while eating and brushing/flossing.
 Each aligner is numbered in sequence and needs to be changed every 2 weeks.
 This is simply done by replacing the existing aligner with the next aligner in the sequence, and can be carried out quickly and easily by the patient at home.
 Usually every 4-6 weeks you'll need to come back to our dentist in Cheadle Hulme so that we can see can monitor how your treatment is progressing.
 Once you've reached the last of your aligners and your dentist is happy with the results, it can be removed and the treatment is complete.